RomeshAbeyawardena/MMT-Shop/Readme.md

-    - The API itself is implemented here, using Mediatr to 'glue' together request and response object behaviours following the Mediator pattern and pipelines along with some FluentValidation to keep dependencies in base classes to a minimum to maintain a flexible structure.
+    - The API itself is implemented here, using Mediatr to 'glue' together request and response object behaviours following the Mediator pattern and pipelines along with some FluentValidation to keep dependency coupling to a minimum.
 - MMTShop.Shared
     - Shared domain models and constants are housed here to keep things as DRY as possible.
 Careful consideration was made to ensure classes